ArulJyothi1302/netflix/README.md

 - Bug Fix
   - User not signed in not navigate to Browse Page
   - Loggeedin- Navigate to browse does not navigate to login page
+- Create TMDB app and register for key
+  - Read Documentation.
+  - Go to Api Reference.

 # Features